RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 |[...]                            |[...]                |[...]                                      |[...]             |[...]              |[...]              |

 ### List the user needs and features
+Many people mistake ideas as features.
+Bring the ideas back to features by focusing on the user again.
 This forces you to apply the ideas you created to real user needs.
 How many solve the problem your user is facing?

 | Our target user needs to be able to:      | Therefore our design needs to be abke to: | Feature Name                              |
 |-------------------------------------------|-------------------------------------------|-------------------------------------------|